montagejs/montagejs.org/docs/overlay.md

 ```javascript
 "anchor": {"@": "owner"}
 ```
-    The overlay element is positioned right bellow the anchor and horizontally centered with it.
+    The overlay element is positioned right bellow the anchor and horizontally centered with it ([Example](https://gist.github.com/anonymous/6005017)).
 - Screen centered.

-    This is the default.
+    This is the default ([Example](https://gist.github.com/anonymous/6004971)).

 ## Delegate methods
 - `willPositionOverlay(overlay, position)`